PJKmiec/RingClock/README.md

 ```
 Where:
 * **timeFormat** controls which rings are shown and in what order (outermost ring first, innermost ring last)
-* **strokeWidth** controls the thickness of every single ring as well as spacing between them
+* **strokeWidth** controls the thickness of every single ring as well as spacing between rings
 * **ringColors** provide color values for all rings as well as background color which is used for the empty circles that the rings fill

 ### Examples